univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: connector/ad/retryrejected

-   Configures the number of cylces that the UCS AD Connector attempts to sychronize an object from the AD domain when it can't be synchronized.
+   Configures the number of cycles that the UCS AD Connector attempts to synchronize an object from the AD domain when it can't be synchronized.
 The default value is ``10`` cycles.
 For more information, see :ref:`ad-connector-ad-connector-setup`